-There has been much talk about the benefits of bio-active peptides or bio-peptides and how they might help reverse the aging process, combat wrinkles and generally boost healthy living.
-Many commentators are pointing to the use of bio-peptides as the largest single contributor to healthy looking skin, and stronger, youthful hair.
+There has been much talk about the benefits of bioactive peptides or bio-peptides and how they might help reverse the ageing process, combat wrinkles and generally boost healthy living.
+Many commentators are pointing to the use of bio-peptides as the largest single contributor to healthy-looking skin, and stronger, youthful hair.

-Bio-Peptides are now available in many different forms of anti-ageing tonics, serums, day and night creams and also as nutritional supplements in the form of natural peptide complexes, allowing you to experience the benefits of these youth-retaining natural beauty complexes externally and internally.
+Bio-Peptides are now available in many different forms of anti-ageing tonics, serums, day and night creams and also as nutraceuticals and multivitamins that produce them like MSM & vitamin C, allowing you to experience the benefits of these youth-retaining natural beauty complexes externally and internally.
 But what actually are bio-active peptides and collagen peptides, and how do they affect your skin, tissue and overall health?

 Peptides are compounds of two or more amino acid molecules which are connected via peptide bonds.
 They have the same basic structure as proteins but tend to be shorter in length and so can be used to make different parts of cells and the body’s essential parts.
 Usually seen in advanced skin creams as dipeptides or tripeptides, these are essential for maintaining the glow of your skin and keeping wrinkles at bay, and the key lies in proteins.
 To fully understand the value of proteins to the skin, it’s important to know what they are capable of achieving.

-Peptides exist in many sources of food, but they may only be in low concentrations, so it becomes essential to bolster your system with supplements that can not only give you radiant skin, but can slow the mental aging process too. for the Ageless specializes in natural and highly-concentrated topical bio-peptides or collagen peptides, with the addition of powerful anti-aging ingredients like the bio-antioxidant complex Neovitin, made from Ginseng biomass and with the addition of argan oil and sodium hyaluronate to give a firmer and healthier look.
+Peptides exist in many sources of food, but they may only be in low concentrations, so it becomes essential to bolster your system with supplements that can not only give you radiant skin but can slow the mental ageing process too. for the Ageless specialises in natural and highly concentrated topical bio-peptides or collagen peptides, with the addition of powerful anti-ageing ingredients like the bio-antioxidant complex Neovitin, made from Ginseng biomass and with the addition of argan oil and sodium hyaluronate to give a firmer and healthier look.
 Whether it is alpha-hydroxy acids, retinol, resveratrol, or any of the anti-oxidant compounds, getting a daily dose of peptide proteins can have enormously beneficial effects.